-As the regulator of the practice of architecture in Ontario, the OAA handles complaints regarding the conduct or actions of a member of the OAA.
+As the regulator of the practice of architecture in Ontario, the OAA handles complaints regarding the conduct or actions of its members.
 The Architects Act, R.S.O.
 1990, c.
 A.26 (the Act) prescribes the complaints process to ensure the public interest in Ontario is served and protected.

-A complaint may be made if there is concern a member of the OAA (Architect, Licensed Technologist OAA, a holder of a Certificate of Practice, or holder of a Temporary Licence) has contravened the Act or has engaged in professional misconduct as set out in the Regulations (R.R.O.
+A complaint may be made if there is concern a member of the OAA (i.e. Architect, Licensed Technologist, holder of a certificate of practice (CoP), or holder of a temporary licence) has contravened the Act or engaged in professional misconduct as set out in the Regulations (R.R.O.
 1990, Reg.
 27, s.
 42).

-The OAA's Complaints Committee exists to investigate and consider complaints regarding the conduct of an Architect, Licensed Technologist OAA, and/or a holder of a Certificate of Practice.
-The Committee's role is to determine whether a matter should proceed to the disciplinary stage.
+The OAA's Complaints Committee exists to investigate and consider complaints regarding the conduct of an Architect, Licensed Technologist, and/or CoP holder.
+The Committee's role is to determine whether a matter proceeds to the disciplinary stage.

 The Committee does not make a finding of whether a member is guilty of professional misconduct or incompetence.
-Rather, the Complaints Committee performs a screening function by gathering relevant information.
-More information about the complaints process and possible outcomes of the process can be found below.
+Rather, it performs a screening function by gathering relevant information.

+More about the complaints process and possible outcomes can be found below.